The Kristjan Jaak scholarships are calculated based on unit prices, which are confirmed by the regulation of the Minister for Education and Research.

 During the period of residence in Estonia, the scholarship of a part-time doctoral student is less than that of the full-time doctoral student studying at an Estonian university.
 Once the amount of the scholarship established for doctoral students studying in Estonian universities changes, the amount of the scholarship shall be adjusted accordingly.

 A part-time student is entitled to a maximum of four (4) travel allowances per academic year.
 The application must show how many travel allowances per year are needed, and what the basis of the estimation thereof is.
-A doctoral student can receive a child allowance only during the period of study abroad.
+A student can receive a child allowance only during the period of study abroad.

 Covering of the tuition costs (tuition fees, costs of the laboratory used by the student or other costs related to the study, which shall be paid separately from the established tuition fee) can be applied for only when it is not possible to study for free at the selected foreign university.
-Corresponding confirmation from the foreign university must be submitted.
-If the candidate is not accepted in a free study place due to their study results, the tuition costs will not be covered.

 The amount of the tuition cost applied for shall be indicated on the application form.
-The reimbursement, including partial reimbursement or non-reimbursement of the cost, as well as the amount of the reimbursed cost is determined by the evaluation committee.
+The reimbursement, including partial reimbursement or non-reimbursement of the cost, as well as the amount of the reimbursed cost is determined by the board.
 In the case of equal applications, the evaluation committee may give preference to candidates who have no tuition costs or whose tuition costs are lower.

 Health insurance costs